 Search for placements and find out more about work experience and internships.

-The UK aerospace sector is well established and dominated by large multinationals that produce many diverse products and have locations across the world.
+The UK aerospace sector is well established and dominated by large multinationals that produce a range of products in locations across the world.
 Manufacturing 'hubs' are in the South West, North West, Midlands, Northern Ireland, Wales and the South East.

-Apart from aircraft manufacturers, opportunities exist with regulators such as the Civil Aviation Authority (CAA), the armed forces, government research agencies, airline companies, space programmes and suppliers of raw materials and parts to manufacturers.
+Apart from aircraft manufacturers, opportunities exist with regulators such as the Civil Aviation Authority (CAA), the armed forces, government research agencies, the Ministry of Defence, airline companies, space programmes and suppliers of raw materials and parts to manufacturers.

-Small and medium-sized enterprises (SMEs) have a range of opportunities ranging from engineering to commercial and managerial roles within sales, finance and IT.
+Small and medium-sized enterprises (SMEs) have a range of opportunities, from engineering to commercial and managerial roles within sales, finance and IT.

 Skills for your CV

-As well as developing specialist knowledge in areas including aerodynamics, stress engineering, materials and structures, and sustainable aircraft design, an aerospace degree allows you to obtain a range of skills including the ability to:
+Aerospace engineering students develop specialist knowledge in areas such as mechanics, aerodynamics, stress engineering, materials and structures, and sustainable aircraft design,

 - work effectively in multinational teams